Quick start

 What this calculator is solving

 The Concrete Block Calculator estimates CMU or concrete blocks for a simple wall.
-It uses the nominal block face size, which usually includes the mortar-joint layout module.
+It uses the nominal block face size, so an 8 by 16 inch unit is treated as the wall-layout module, not just the smaller actual block.

 The formula in plain language

-In plain language: The calculator multiplies wall length by height, subtracts openings, adds waste, divides by nominal block face area, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses wall area = length x height, net area = wall area - openings, adjusted area = net area x (1 + waste percent / 100), nominal block face area = block length x block height / 144, and blocks needed = adjusted area / block face area rounded up.
+The examples on the page are there so you can compare your inputs with a concrete block wall example before copying the answer.

 How to read the answer

-- Blocks needed is the rounded-up material count.
+- Blocks needed is the rounded-up material count after openings and waste.

-- Courses estimates how many horizontal rows fit the wall height.
+- Courses estimates how many horizontal rows fit the wall height from the nominal block height.

-- Blocks per course estimates how many blocks fit along the wall length.
+- Blocks per course estimates how many blocks fit along the wall length from the nominal block length.

 Common mistakes to avoid

-- Do not forget corners, half blocks, bond pattern, lintels, grout, mortar, rebar, and footings.
+- Do not forget corners, half blocks, bond pattern, lintels, grout, mortar, rebar, wall ties, flashing, drainage, and footings.

-- Do not use this as a structural design or retaining-wall safety check.
+- Do not use this as a structural design, retaining-wall safety check, permit plan, or code approval.

 Research and references